Table of Contents

 Result

 .
 A zero value represents the absence of such a cursor and no need for continuation (the prefix has been completely cleared).
-If the buffer is not large enough to accommodate the cursor, the latter will be truncated, but the full length of the cursor will always be returned.

 Changes